zilhaz/flexible-jekyll/_posts/2017-08-23-imaginary-interview.markdown

 Q: Being able to put your toes inside your mouth sounds quite acrobatic, but I am not sure if either of your examples fall under any food category!
 Anyway, are you enjoying growing up in Japan?

 A: I am enjoying growing up in this beautiful world!

->"I really hope the adults of this world will grow up before I grow up!"

 Q: Quite a political answer!
 Speaking of politics, what do you think about the current state of world politics?